Published: April 2nd, 2023 by Chris McGrath

 - Diversifying stock holdings, is a strategy for mitigating risks associated with investing in stocks.

 - It's very easy to mistakenly think of cryptocurrencies like stocks and think that you can apply the concept of diversification to cryptocurrencies to mitigate risk.
 The thing is, diversification works for stocks, because they're legit.
-Trying to mitigate risk associated with owning crypto by diversifying your "Crypto Portfolio", isn't very effective, because there's a high risk of diversifying between multiple scam coins.

 - Best Case Scenario: After spending 1 week of research per crypto you plan to invest in, you find 3 that look legit and try to diversify between those 3.